 Microalgae, measured in this case as the concentration of chlorophyll-a, is important in its role as primary producers and the concentration thereof play crucial roles in the flow of energy throughout the aquatic food web.
 As in previous seasons, intertidal habitats had greater concentrations of chl-a than subtidal habitats.
-The overall concentrations of chl-a concentrations were greater in summer than in spring and is reflective of a typical seasonal peak.
-Importantly, the median chl-a concentrations of all habitat were within allowable limits set in the CSMP.
+The overall concentrations of chl-a concentrations decreased from winter and were within allowable ranges specified for spring.